 We always strive to maintain complete and accurate information about you and your accounts.
 However, we are human and errors can occur.
 We will always personally investigate your concerns and correct any inaccuracies.
 Under the Fair Credit Reporting Act you have the right to notify us if you believe we have reported inaccurate information about you to any Consumer Reporting Agency.
-Please notify us in writing at Byron Bank, P.O.
+Please notify us in writing at Byron Bank, 200 N. Walnut St., P.O.
 Box 901, Byron, IL 61010.

 COMPUTER AND INFORMATION COLLECTION

 When you open an account or receive a loan from Byron Bank that information is entered into our computer system.
-We do all of our own computer work here at the bank.
-We have done this since 1988.
-All employees are given limits of access to the computer.
+We do all of our own computer processing here at the bank as we have done since 1988.
+All employees are given access limits to our computer systems.
 In this way they can only look up information that pertains to their job duties.

 BYRON BANK WEB SITE SECURITY

 Byron Bank understands the importance of your personal and account information.
 We also understand that our success relies on our ability to offer financial services to you in a secure manner as well as your responsibility in keeping any access codes, passwords and PINs secure.
 We have and will be setting up even more measures to properly authenticate your identity when you access services through your PC.
 Byron Bank uses a protection mechanism known as a firewall to protect our computer systems and your information.
 You will need to use access codes when you use our online banking capabilities.

 Online Banking System

-The latest in Internet Security and User Authentication is employed so that data being transmitted through the Online Banking System (“OBS”) is secure from unauthorized access.
+The latest in Internet Security and User Authentication is employed so that data being transmitted through the Online Banking System is secure from unauthorized access.
 By providing the latest technology with authenticated access to the web server, your Online Banking transactions are secure.
 The following outlines the methods in place to secure your privacy: